Now closed, Bar Tartine was a wonderful restaurant in the San Francisco Mission known for its fresh bread and creative dishes.

 After our five-hour drive from the Sierras, Bar Tartine was a nice welcome back greeting and worthy hello from California’s dining epicenter.

 Bar Tartine was located at 561 Valencia Street, San Francisco, CA 94103, USA.
-It is now permanently closed.
+The restaurant is now permanently closed.